envygeeks/envp/README.md

 # EnvP

-EnvP is a simple CLI util that passes your file through Go-Template with your environment, allowing you to do more advanced configurations in things like Docker without much effort.
-It also provides several helps that will aid you in this task, and make your life generally easy.
+EnvP is a simple CLI util that passes your file through [golang/Template](https://golang.org/pkg/text/template) with your environment, allowing you to do more advanced configurations in things like Docker without very much effort.
+It also provides several helpers that will aid in this task, and make your life generally easy.

 ## Usage